sfu-dhil/dhil-docs/bug_guidelines.md

 ## **Accessing Bug Reports**

 Here are the steps to access the bug report template in your **GitHub Repository**.
-Ensure that you are filing issues in your project's repository

 1. Ensure that you are in your repository on GitHub by looking for the acronym for your project in the top left-hand corner.
-In the example below, we know we're in the repository for the Social and Economic Networks Project (SEN) since the link in the corner says sfu-dhil/sen. You can also confirm you're in your repository by looking at the About block on the right hand side. <br><br> If you're unsure about how to locate your repository, you can email [dhil-projects@sfu.ca](mailto:dhil-projects@sfu.ca) and we can provide you with the link.
+In the example below, we know we're in the repository for the Social and Economic Networks Project (SEN) since the link in the corner says `sfu-dhil/sen`.
+You can also confirm you're in your repository by looking at the About block on the right hand side. <br><br> If you're unsure about how to locate your repository, you can email [dhil-projects@sfu.ca](mailto:dhil-projects@sfu.ca) and we can provide you with the link.

 1. Click on **Issues**:
 ![screenshots/bug_image2.png](screenshots/bug_image2.png)